 Nearly half of the population over 65 is affected by the stiffness and pain of arthritis.
-To help you manage pain and increase your mobility, the medical team at the Pain Institute of Southern Arizona (PISA), offers several on-site treatment options, including joint injections.
-At each of their locations throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, you’ll find experienced pain management specialists to help you cope with arthritis pain and reduce the progression of the disease.
-Learn more about available arthritis treatments by calling the office nearest you or by requesting a consultation online today.
+To help you manage pain and increase mobility, the medical team at the Pain Institute of Southern Arizona, offers several on-site treatment options, including joint injections.
+At the five locations in Oro Valley, Green Valley, and Tucson, Arizona, you’ll find experienced pain management specialists to help you cope with arthritis pain and reduce disease progression.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+Learn more by calling or booking a consultation online.

 Arthritis is a chronic condition that affects your joints.
 There are over 100 types of arthritis, but many people struggle with the symptoms of two specific types -- rheumatoid arthritis and osteoarthritis.